Random shooting? Tumwater man shot and killed in grocery store parking lot Saturday night

 A 23-year-old Olympia man has been arrested on suspicion of first-degree murder after he allegedly shot and killed a Tumwater man in a grocery store parking lot Saturday night.

-The shooting took place at WinCo, which is on Martin Way East near Lacey.
+The shooting took place at WinCo at 7540 Martin Way E. near Lacey.

 “At this time, it does not appear that the victim and suspect were connected in any way,” Thurston County Sheriff’s Office officials said in a news release.